-2011 was a spectacular year for Xena, whose personal motto is "All our dreams can come true if we have the courage to pursue them," and she won practically every race she entered, becoming the Ironman European Champion and the Ironman Australia Champion.
-She has followed this up in 2012, so far becoming the International Triathlon Union Long Course World Champion, the Ironman Asia-Pacific Champion and the Ironman European Champion.
-And as if that wasn’t enough, Xena has also won this year’s Ironman 70.3 Philippines, the Ko Samui Triathlon.
-Up next, she’s preparing for the 2012 Ironman World Championship in Kona, Hawaii, in October.
+2011 was a spectacular year for Xena, and she won practically every race she entered, becoming the Ironman European Champion and the Ironman Australia Champion.
+In 2012 she became the International Triathlon Union Long Course World Champion, the Ironman Asia-Pacific Champion and the Ironman European Champion, and a hard-fought 2nd at the Ironman World Championships.
+2013 saw her take the Challenge Roth Championship and 70.3 Philippines.

 Perhaps her biggest achievement so far in 2014 is her new home.
 Caroline is now ‘officially’ at home in Australia with Dellow and their latest addition to the family, a new Australian Cattle Dog/Bull Arab puppy, named Monty.
 Soon to be a serious training partner, Monty is currently focused on chewing her socks.